pageboard/pagecut/README.md

 - data object
 - content object

-and optionally, for internal use:
+and optionally, some extensions:
-// TODO this could be handled by a modifier
+- id (used by id module)
-- focused
+- focused (used by focus modifier)

 Application data should be stored in the data object, but the block object itself can be used to store runtime variables like these.